 Coppinger BA, Sanchez de-Launay A, Freeberg TM.
 2018.
 Carolina chickadee (Poecile carolinensis) calling behavior in response to threats and in flight: flockmate familiarity matters.
 Journal of Comparative Psychology 132:16-23.

 Gavrilets S, Friberg U, Rice WR.
 2018.
 Understanding homosexuality: moving on from patterns to mechanisms.
-Archives of Sexual Behavior 47:27–31 [Online]
+Archives of Sexual Behavior 47:27–31 [Link]

 Haj-Mohamadi P, Fles EH, Shteynberg G. 2018.
 When can shared attention increase affiliation?
 On the bonding effects of co-experienced belief affirmation.
 Journal of Experimental Social Psychology 75:103-106.
-[Online]
+[Link]

 Huffer D, Bentley RA, Oxenham MF.
 2018.
 Community and kinship during the transition to agriculture in Northern Vietnam.
 In (C. Higham, ed) Handbook of Southeast Asian Archaeology.
 OUP.